Jordy Peffer

-Jordy Peffer (born 4 November 1996) is a Belgian footballer who currently plays for Lyra-Lierse.
+Jordy Peffer (born 4 November 1996) is a Belgian footballer who plays as a forward for Lyra-Lierse.

 Career

 Mechelen

-Peffer started his senior career with KV Mechelen in the Belgian First Division A. He made his competitive debut for the club on 4 March 2017 in a 3-2 home victory over R.S.C.
-Anderlecht, coming on as a 76th minute substitute for Christian Osaguona.
-He scored his first competitive goal for the club on 16 May 2017 in a home 1-0 victory in the Belgian Europa League playoffs against Royale Union Saint-Gilloise.
+Peffer started his senior career with KV Mechelen in the Belgian First Division A. He made his competitive debut for the club on 4 March 2017 in a 3–2 home victory over Anderlecht, coming on as a 76th minute substitute for Christian Osaguona.
+He scored his first competitive goal for the club on 16 May 2017 in a home 1–0 victory in the Belgian Europa League playoffs against Royale Union Saint-Gilloise.
 His goal, scored in the 37th minute, was the only goal of the game.
-In a 4-2 friendly against Luxembourg, Peffer came on as a substitute and scored a goal.
+In a 4–2 friendly against Luxembourg, Peffer came on as a substitute and scored a goal.
 In June 2017, Peffer signed a two-year contract extension with the club.

 Westerlo (loan)

 In June 2017, Peffer was loaned out to Belgian First Division B club K.V.C.
 Westerlo.
 He made his competitive debut for the club on 11 November 2017 in a 1-0 home defeat to Royale Union Saint-Gilloise, coming on as an 82nd minute substitute for Daan Heymans.